vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/20_The_Temple_of_maNDaleshvarasvAmin.md

 The two halves of the stone have been combined and were first edited and published by r̥d.
 Banerji in Epigraphia Indica IX \(1907–08\).

-This Muṇd

-. eśvarī Inscription of the Time of Udayasena, Year 30 has gone through altogether five editions \(r̥d.
+This Muṇḍeśvarī Inscription of the Time of Udayasena, Year 30 has gone through altogether five editions \(r̥d.
 Banerji 1907–08, ṇG.
 Majumdar 1920, P.K.
 Agrawala 1987, P.r̥ Srinivasan 1991, J. Neuss 2003\), but in spite of the work done by these excellent epigraphists, I think there is still room for improvemenṭ 8

-The temple on Muṇd
+The temple on Muṇḍeśvarī Hill

-. eśvarī Hill

 Before discussing the inscription in more detail, however, a few words should be said about the temple.
 Joanna Williams gives the following assessmenṭ